NoahBSchwartz/Exploratoria/README.md

 ## 🛠 Code Structure

-Code for the game was built around the `"levelMovement"` script, which is found at: Assets/Scripts/MainScripts/LevelMovement.cs
+Code for the game was built around the `"LevelMovement"` script, which is found at: Assets/Scripts/MainScripts/LevelMovement.cs

 This script keeps track of:
 - Points
 - Time
 - Levels
-- Displays the plaques
+- Plaques

 Many secondary scripts were created to give each level and minigame its own unique feel.